CoralVentures/coral_flutter/docs/naming_conventions.md

-# Coding Style Guide
+# Naming conventions

-Rather than describing the naming convention, we will just show several examples.
+Rather than describing every detail of the naming convention, we will favor showing examples.

 ## Repository